LukasBommes/PV-Hawk/docs/source/built_docker_image.rst

 Build the Docker Image
 ======================

-You can build the Docker image locally based on the specification provided in the `Dockerfile`.
+Instead of pulling the prebuilt Docker image from DockerHub you can also build the Docker image locally based on the specification provided in the `Dockerfile`.
 To this end, run the following command from the root directory of the PV Hawk source code

 .. code-block:: console